-Why the Law of Criminal Evidence Matters
+Why the Rules of Evidence Matter

-- To ameliorate pervasive mistrust of juries
+- To improve pervasive mistrust of juries in criminal proceedings

 - To further substantive policies unrelated to the matter in suit